DDudka9/freeda/documentation/source/usage.rst

 	.. image:: /images/GUI_events_syntenic_5prime.png

-**Exon calling - this contig contains the last two syntenic exons expected**
+**Exon calling - this contig contains only the last two syntenic exons expected**

 	*is MISSING* and *does not have intron* are functionally equivalent - syntenic exon not found